-In this paper, we show that under two arguably practically relevant assumptions the presence of a PA actually leads to either more shareholders who invest in research or at least not fewer, and hence improves corporate decision quality.
-The basic intuition is that shareholders who usually, without a PA, "rubber-stamp" any given proposal, use the PA as a filter to identify those issues that are controversial and hence deserve further investigation.
+In this paper, we show that under two practical assumptions the presence of a PA actually leads to either more, or at least not fewer, shareholders investing in own research, thereby improving corporate decision quality.
+The basic intuition is that shareholders who otherwise, without a PA, "rubber-stamp" any board proposal, use the PA as a filter to identify controversial issues that deserve further investigation.